Photo credit: Tom Berthiaume

-John Berryman was born John Smith in McAlester, Oklahoma, in 1914.
+John Berryman was born John Smith in McAlester, Oklahoma, on October 25, 1914.

 He received an undergraduate degree from Columbia College in 1936 and

 attended Cambridge University on a fellowship.
 He taught at Wayne

 State University in Detroit and went on to occupy posts at Harvard and